From Burnout To Brilliance: Physician Wellness Symposium

 This conference is sponsored by MD Anderson's Anesthesiology and Perioperative Medicine department, Clinical Education department, and Office of Faculty and Academic Development along with Baylor College of Medicine.
 CME credits are available.

-- Identifying etiology and impact of burnout: Improve ability to recognize signs and symptoms of burnout in physicians and gain insight into its impact on health care and patient outcomes.
+- Identifying etiology and impact of burnout: Improve ability to recognize signs and symptoms of burnout in physicians and insight into its impact on health care and patient outcomes.

 The University of Texas MD Anderson Cancer Center conference number: MCON 1364